 Fair Warning: If you do not have experience or expertise in performing a hard drive recovery, don’t make your first attempt on one that contains any valuable data that you can’t afford to lose!

 How Much Does It Cost to Recover Data from a Hard Drive?

 Even though different recovery specialists will certainly charge different prices, it is almost universally accepted that the final cost will correlate highly with how long the recovery process took.
 Much like a mechanic, you are charged hourly for the labor in addition to any parts they may have had to buy (although there usually aren’t any).

 How to Find a Trusted Professional

 This is usually the first option people consider and when dealing with crucial data that can seriously impact your business, it makes sense to trust the professionals.

-The cost to have an experienced professional handle the work can range anywhere from a couple hundred dollars to several thousand.
+The cost to have an experienced professional handle the work can range anywhere from a couple of hundred dollars to several thousand.
 The deciding factor in the price largely rests upon the severity of damage to the hard drive and the time it takes to complete the recovery.

 Much like a mechanic, recovery specialists will charge by the hours worked.
 If you have massive amounts of data but it is able to be recovered quickly, you should be charged a lot less.
 If your professional wants to charge by the amount of data recovered, there’s a good chance they are trying to swindle as much money out of you as they can!